 state show the object in a particular state

-change show the change in an object’s state
+change show the change in an objects

 action get the user to perform an action

-location show an object’s location in some context
+location show an objects location in

-relative-location show the relative positions of two or more objects
+relative-location show the relative positions

-property show the value of object’s property
+property show the value of objects property

 The style strategies define the visual cues that are introduced into a illustration to achieve communicative goals.
 Figure 1-7 shows the list of the style strategy goals.